 If you’re considering purchasing a new construction home, you may have questions about the steps in the building process.
 You may even be a little overwhelmed at the thought.
 However, that shouldn’t be the case!
-Everyone on our Eastwood team -- from our New Home Specialists to our builders to our closing coordinators -- is here to answer questions and help make the process be as smooth as possible.
-But still, most new home buyers like to know what to expect when they go under contract.
+Everyone on our Eastwood team -- from our New Home Specialists to our builders to our closing coordinators -- is here to answer questions and help make the process as smooth as possible.

 First, our future homeowners will meet with their New Home Specialist and Builder for a pre-construction meeting.
 During this orientation, our builder will review the placement of the home on the homesite and the entire process with the future homeowner.